 Our latest strategy guide “You Shipped It, But … Did it Make Money?” raises a question that is on the minds of many business leaders.

-Your business has responded to significant shifts in consumer buying behaviors and your customers expectations are being met.
-But did the transaction yield profit for the business?
-Or did transportation cost complexity eclipse your margin in the rush to serve?
+Your business has responded to significant shifts in consumer buying behaviors and your customers’ expectations are being met.
+But to help ensure the transaction yields a profit, don’t let transportation costs eclipse your margins in the rush to serve.